Informatievlaanderen/VSDS-LDESServer4J/ldes-server-infra-mongo/mongock-changesets/src/main/java/be/vlaanderen/informatievlaanderen/ldes/server/infra/mongo/mongock/changeset9/REAME.md

 As part of the Isolation of the Fragmentation module, the fragment table now has a fragmentation prefix.

+As part of the Isolation of the Retention module a new table retention_member_properties has been created.
+This new table contains the part of the properties of the ldesmember table relevant to retention.

 Following configuration is needed to apply this changeset.

 ```